aidan-hunt/ME-programming-fundamentals/README.md

 # ME-programming-fundamentals
 This repository contains lecture notes and homework assignments from "Programming Fundamentals for Mechanical Engineers", a course designed by *Aidan Hunt* and taught at the University of Washington.
 This course was created to provide mechanical engineering students with a strong, broadly applicable programming foundation and literacy.
 Although the course is taught in Python, the skills in the curriculum extend to other programming languages, such as MATLAB.

+Lecture notes are provided as both Jupyter Notebooks and PDF files.
+Some lectures have corresponding .py files.
+These notes assume that you have already downloaded Python via a distribution of your choice (for engineers, I recommend Anaconda).

 ## Learning Objectives
 After working through this course material, you will be able to:
 - Recognize key programming concepts and tools that exist across programming languages, and implement these concepts and tools in Python.